 Although Kane did not describe them as ape-like he must have heard some descriptions, enough to understand they were hairy and even had beards.
 When he was along the Columbia River, he noticed Indians were warily regarding him from the distance behind bushes.
 “As I sat upon the packs taken from the horse, nodding in silence, with fixed stare at them whichever way they turned, my double barrel gun cocked, across my knees, and a large red beard (an object of great wonder to all Indians) hanging half way down my breast, I was, no doubt, a very good embodiment of their idea of a scoocoom, or evil genius.”

 The most detailed description we have of these “Mountain Gorillas” of White Man’s legends comes from Fred Beck.
-He was one of two miners cap175still alive in the 1960s.
+He was one of two miners still alive in the 1960s.
 He spoke with Bigfooters.
 He described the “Mountain Devils” as gorilla-like but quite different than any cone-headed Bigfoot.
 They were big, he had declared.
 He thought they were close to 8 feet tall, hairy all over, the color of “black turned brown by the sun;” they had visible ears, beards, thick, broad chests and narrow hips.
 They were muscular.

 From reports at the time of the miners’ incident we also know the Mountain Devils” left large prints, one 19 inches long.
 However, these had the imprint of four toes.
 (Local Ranger Bill Welch went up with his superior, District Ranger Jim Huffman, plus Seattle journalist Frank Lynch and freelancer Burt Hammerstrom ((Clarence Darrow’s brother-in-law.))

 Clearly a 4-toed footprint is not the footprint seen in those enlarged human feet preserved in plaster at Bluff Creek, California.
 For that matter, there is no famous 4-toed print during the Golden Age of Bigfootery.
 A 4-toed print sounds more like the obscure “human monster” of Bannock County, Idaho.
-In fact, the whole idea of 4 toed prints was so forgotten that Grover Krantz, Manitoba88pairone of the early, key Bigfooters, expressed his surprise at seeing casts of such prints taken in Manitoba in 1988 by the Royal Canadian Mounted Police.
+In fact, the whole idea of 4 toed prints was so forgotten that Grover Krantz, one of the early, key Bigfooters, expressed his surprise at seeing casts of such prints taken in Manitoba in 1988 by the Royal Canadian Mounted Police.

 The RCMP casts of the Manitoba Print.